stefansundin/rssbox/README.md

 Copy the `access_token` and put it in the config.

-#### Google
+#### YouTube

 Go to the [Google Developer Console](https://console.developers.google.com/), create a project and a server key.
 Copy the server key.

-Enable the following APIs in the project:
+Enable "YouTube Data API v3" in the project.
-- YouTube Data API v3
-- Google+ API

 #### Vimeo